data-lessons/dh-openrefine/_episodes/04-basic-functions-II-petitiondata.md

 ### Exercise 8: Put Subjects into Title Case
 * Facet Subject column by text
 * Select "African meeting house school room" and "Abolition of Capital Punishment"
-* To select multiple values in the facet use the 'Include' link that appears to the right of the facet
+* To select multiple values in the facet use the 'Include' link that appears to the right of the second facet
 * See that the Subjects for these are capitalized for the first word only.
 * Click the dropdown menu on the Title column
 * Choose 'Edit cells->Transform...'